ginobilinie/codeBook/README.md

 74. getPermutation_faster.cpp: using simple analysis to decide the value for each position one by one.

+75. rotateRightList.cpp: simple Linked list operation.
+Seperate it to two parts and then reorganize the list.

 # old
 for fun, forever